 Usually, rich concrete in the proportion 1:2:4 that is painted with two relative coats of hot bitumen is used for the horizontal damp proof course.

 It is suitable for the portions of the building or structure that are not subjected to excessive damping.
 It prevents the ingress of moisture by the capillary action.

-Usually, a 2cm thick rich cement layer and sand mortar(1:3) is applied on the inner surface of the external wall.
+Usually, a 2 cm thick rich cement layer and sand mortar(1:3) are applied on the inner surface of the external wall.

 After laying the mortar, the surface is painted with hot bitumen in two coats.

 Bricks are used when effective damp proofing is required on a comparatively low budget.

 Mostly, dense bricks and over-burnt bricks are used for this purpose.

 The bricks are laid in rich cement and sand mortar of a ratio of 1:3.

 It is used for the DPC in the cheap type of construction.